 Commit to at least one academic year of research (excluding summer)

-Prospective undergraduate researchers who are familiar with aeroelasticity and structural dynamics are especially welcome (having taken AE 4220 Structural Dynamics and Aeroelasticity with me is a plus).
-However, we are open to considering undergraduate students without prior exposure to these topics as long as they are highly motivated and committed to learning (unless we have reached maximum capacity).
+Prospective undergraduate researchers who are familiar with aeroelasticity and structural dynamics are especially welcome (having taken AE 4220 Structural Dynamics and Aeroelasticity is a plus).
+However, we are open to considering undergraduate students without prior exposure to these topics if they are highly motivated to learn.

 Prospective graduate researchers

-Have mastered undergraduate courses in system dynamics and vibration, structural analysis, aerodynamics
+Have mastered undergraduate courses in dynamics, structures, and aerodynamics

-Have some fundamentals in aeroelasticity and/or structural dynamics (without necessarily having taken courses in these topics)
+Have had some exposure to aeroelasticity and/or structural dynamics (without necessarily having taken formal courses in these topics)

-While we are open to considering students from all backgrounds, we will prioritize those who have engaged with coursework and research experiences that align with our work, as demonstrated by resumes, statements of purpose, and letters of recommendation.
+While we are open to considering students from all academic backgrounds, we will prioritize those who have engaged with coursework or experiences that most closely align with our work.
 Publications are welcome but not expected.
-Experience with finite element and aeroelasticity analysis in commercial software such as Nastran is a plus.
+Experience with finite element and aeroelastic analysis in commercial software such as Nastran is a plus.

 Work hours and locations

-I don't enforce specific working hours or locations but I expect students to be responsible for their academic and research progress and to attend meetings, giving enough notice in case we need to reschedule.
+I don't enforce specific working hours or locations but I expect students to be self-motivated and always be professional regarding academic and research commitment.
+I expect students to attend planned meetings, giving enough notice in case there is a need for rescheduling.
 I expect students to respond to non-urgent emails or Teams requests within one business day.
-If we are running up against a deadline I expect a faster response (within 1-2 business hours), but we will have a communication about this.
+If we are approaching a deadline, I expect a faster response, but we will have a communication about these rare occasions.

 For Fall 2023, we are holding biweekly group meetings that revolve around research updates and occasionally professional development topics.
 Long-term group members pursuing a Ph.D. are expected to attend group meetings to build a community and learn from each other.
 Shorter-term group members are very welcome but not expected to attend.
 The frequency and structure of our group meetings may evolve as the group grows.

-I meet with everyone at least weekly and am always happy to find additional time in my schedule when we need more frequent interactions.
+I meet with everyone at least weekly (Ph.D. and M.S. with Thesis students) or biweekly (M.S. without Thesis and B.S. students) and am always happy to find additional time in my schedule when we need more frequent interactions.
 I am also more or less always available on Teams for quick questions or chats.

-I don't have a number of publications I expect students to produce, but I encourage them to publish regularly.
+While students should not be chasing papers, I encourage them to publish.
 First, writing is thinking.
 Second, sharing our discoveries with the community is a way to advance our field.
-Third, publishing allows us to collect feedback, which leads to new ideas and higher-quality work.
-Finally, attending conferences and publishing papers can help students secure their next position, and the ability to communicate complex information concisely and clearly is a critical skill for any post-graduation career.
-For these reasons, I recommend that students plan at least one publication per year after their first year.
-I am aware that not all students will have published before joining and I will guide them through the process.
+Third, publishing allows us to collect feedback, which leads to new and higher-quality ideas.
+Finally, attending conferences and publishing papers can help students secure their next position, and the ability to communicate complex information is critical for any post-graduation career.
+For these reasons, I recommend that Ph.D. students plan at least one publication per year after their first year, and encourage M.S. and B.S. students to get involved with publishing to the extent they have time and interest in developing scientific writing skills.
+I am aware that not all students will have published before joining the group and will guide them through the process.

-I don't expect students to bring their own funding and bringing funding does not guarantee acceptance into the group.
+I don't expect students to bring funding and bringing funding does not guarantee acceptance into the group if there is no fit or we are at capacity.
 This said, I strongly encourage students to identify and apply for any funding opportunities they may be eligible for, such as fellowships, travel grants, and student awards, among others.
 This both helps our group finances and builds people's CVs.
 I'll support students in their applications and point out relevant opportunities.

 I don't expect my students to want to stay in academia (I didn't want to be a Professor when I was a student).
-While I can provide first-hand advice on how to pursue a faculty career, I will do my best to support students interested in other career paths.
+While I can provide first-hand advice on how to pursue a faculty career, I will do my best to support students interested in any other career path.